DennisDemir24/2DV517-assignment2/group6_assignment2_project_report.md

 | NginX internal and external loadbalancer | 1      |
 | Prometheus/Grafana monitoring server     | 1      |

+A repository and project board were set up on GitHub by one of the group members and shared with the rest of the participants in this project.

+As far as workflow was concerned the group agreed on working only with the master branch and having clear communication regarding uploads to said repository in a separate Discord channel that was set up for this groups work during the course.

+Weekly meetings was planned, initially during Wednesday but after two weeks moved to Monday to recap what had been done properly until the sprint review taking place on Tuesdays.

 Exploratory work and preparation
 --------------------------------